Logo Futurismo

 Álvaro RP | A pod of striped dolphins in São Miguel

 Different kinds of groups form, such as a nursery pod.
-This is a pod that exists mainly out of females with their young.
+This is a pod that exists mainly of females with their young.
 These baby dolphins are called calves and will be cared for by the whole nursery pod.
-The baby dolphins form very strong bonds with their mothers and are almost inseparable.
-If they are male and reach maturity they may separate from the pod to find another group of females or even join up with other males.
+The baby dolphins form powerful bonds with their mothers and are almost inseparable.
+If they are male and reach maturity, they may leave the pod to find another group of females or even join other males.

 Superpod